oasis-open/openc2-oif-device/docs/Device.md

 ### Central Logging
 - __Still in Beta__
 - Run the `docker-compose` as normal with the additional option of a second '-f/--file'
-- Allows for a central location for logging rather than teh docker default of per container
+- Allows for a central location for logging rather than the docker default of per container
 - Runs on default port of 8081 for logger web GUI

 	```bash